-Bunkers and freight may be arrested, as determined by the relevant Civil Procedure Code provisions.
-On similar terms as other provisional procedures, the claimant is required to demonstrate the likelihood of their right or credit, and the claimant will risk losing security for its credit otherwise.
+Bunkers and freight may be arrested, as determined by the relevant provisions of the Civil Procedure Code and Law 10/2022.
+On similar terms as other provisional procedures, the claimant is required to demonstrate the likelihood of its right or credit, and the risk of it losing security for its credit if the arrest is not ordered.